Ja'Marr Chase Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- The Chiefs have the NFL's 21st-ranked pass defense this season, giving up 257.2 yards per game through the air.
+- The 257.2 passing yards the Chiefs yield per game makes them the NFL's 21st-ranked pass defense this season.

-- With 23 passing TDs allowed this season, the Chiefs defense is ranked 16th in the league.
+- The Chiefs' defense is 16th in the league, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- Chase put together a 125-yard performance against the Ravens last week on seven catches (17.9 yards per catch) while being targeted 10 times.
+- In last week's matchup with the Ravens, Chase grabbed seven passes for 125 yards (17.9 yards per catch) while being targeted 10 times.

-- Chase's 13 receptions have gotten him 205 yards (68.3 per game) and two touchdowns over his last three games.
-He was targeted 22 times.
+- Over his last three outings, Chase has racked up 68.3 yards per game with two touchdowns, hauling in 13 passes on 22 targets.

 Chase's Cincinnati Teammates